-In general, the distortion introduced by the proposed volumetric parameterization is low, but the existence of critical points where the Jacobian of the

-T-spline may become negative constitutes an inconvenience for isogeometric simulations.
-Just as we have shown in Section 4, the selective refinement of the most degenerate cells palliates the problem.
+In general, the distortion introduced by the proposed volumetric parameterization is low, but the existence of critical points where the Jacobian of the T-spline may become negative constitutes an inconvenience for isogeometric simulations.
+Just as we have shown in section 4, the selective refinement of the most degenerated cells palliates the problem, but it cannot be understood like a conclusive solution.
+As far as we know, this is a problem common to other types of parameterizations that must be satisfactory solved.